silverbulletmd/silverbullet/website/Migrate from v1.md

 ```

 After which you run the `Plugs: Update` to download and/or update them. `Plugs: Add` has not been (re)implemented, so you have to do this in code.

+# Other changes
+* Since no database is kept on the server, you can safely delete any `.silverbullet.db` file from your space — this isn’t used anymore.
+* Since space config is no longer a thing, `SETTINGS`  is now gone.
+Instead the [[CONFIG]] page is now the preferred place to configure things.
+However, this is just a convention.
+You can use the `config.set` [[Space Lua]] API in any [[Space Lua]] block.

 # Removed features
 Certain features have been removed: